OpenEnergyPlatform/oedatamodel/README.md

 - [Variation 2 Concrete](https://github.com/OpenEnergyPlatform/oedatamodel/blob/develop/oedatamodel/latest/v111/OEDataModel-concrete.pdf): Efforts are made to simplify handling when a user fills in data to the oedatamodel tables using file formats like .csv.
 The Concrete variation provides tables for scenario, scalar and timeseries data.
 This allows data sets to be filled in one table each for sclar or timeseries data.

 ## Technical documentation
-The technical documentation is provided in the form of entity relationship models (ERM).
+The technical documentation is provided in the form of entity relationship models (ERM) see [ERM for normalization](https://github.com/OpenEnergyPlatform/oedatamodel/blob/develop/oedatamodel/latest/v111/OEDataModel-normalization.pdf) and [ERM for concrete](https://github.com/OpenEnergyPlatform/oedatamodel/blob/develop/oedatamodel/latest/v111/OEDataModel-concrete.pdf).
 The structure of the data model is shown on the basis of tables with column names, data types and key attributes, as well as the relationships between tables.
-This information is important to understand the structure and to install the data model on a database such as [ProstgreSQL]().
+This information is important to understand the structure and to install the data model on a database such as [ProstgreSQL](https://www.postgresql.org/).

 ## Datapackage
-To upload finished datasets to the OEP or to share the data outside of a database we use the [frictionless datapackage]() format.
+To upload finished datasets to the OEP or to share the data outside of a database we use the [frictionless datapackage](https://frictionlessdata.io/standards/#standards-toolkit) format.
 A datapackage consists of a datapackage.json file that documents various metadata and the data structure.
 The data is stored as csv files.

 ## Overview of all examples
 To enhance the usability of the oedatamodel examples were created.
 On the one hand, there are descriptions and examples for each table of the oedatamodel concrete variation, which can be found [here](https://github.com/OpenEnergyPlatform/oedatamodel/tree/develop#description-and-examples), and on the other hand, [template csv files](https://github.com/OpenEnergyPlatform/oedatamodel/tree/feature/improve-docs-datamodel/oedatamodel/latest/v111/datapackage/OEDataModel-concrete-datapackage) have been created to ease the process of data creation.